 Operating expenses for the Federal Education Loans segment include costs incurred to acquire FFELP Loans and perform servicing and asset recovery activities on our FFELP Loan portfolio, federal education loans held by ED and other institutions.
-On an adjusted basis, expenses were \$40 million lower in 2018 compared with 2017 primarily as a result of ongoing cost-saving initiatives.
-Adjusted 2018 expenses exclude \$46 million due to a new 2018 revenue recognition accounting standard, \$16 million of costs in connection with the 2018 First Data transition services agreement and the release of a \$40 million contingency reserve in 2018.
+On an adjusted basis, expenses were \$17 million higher in 2019 compared with 2018 primarily as a result of increased asset recovery revenue.
+Adjusted 2019 expenses exclude \$20 million in transition services costs and adjusted 2018 expenses exclude \$16 million in transition services costs and the release of a \$40 million contingency reserve.